drinkbird/drinkbird.github.io/about.md

 ## Background

 My name is Anastasios Piotopoulos and I'm a passionate software engineer, focused on the web & the cloud.
 I've been building software almost since I remember myself, starting with [GW Basic](https://en.wikipedia.org/wiki/GW-BASIC).
+Although I have several years of experience in the IT industry, in 2014 I decided to pause my professional career and pursue an M.Sc. degree in Software Engineering &amp; Ubiquitous Computing from [UCD](http://www.ucd.ie/), in order to further hone my technical &amp; business skills.
+This challenge was successfully completed in September 2015.
-I specialize in software architecture with C#, ASP.NET MVC, JavaScript and Azure Cloud Services, although I am also comfortable in Java and Ruby.

-I mostly blog about [software craftsmanship](https://en.wikipedia.org/wiki/Software_craftsmanship).
-My passion is the proper design of software, avoiding unnecessary technical debt and focusing on code readability, robustness, testability and extensibility, preferably within an agile / SCRUM environment.
+In general, I specialize in software architecture with C#, ASP.NET MVC, JavaScript and Azure Cloud Services, although I am also comfortable in Java and Ruby.
+My passion is the proper design of software while making the right business decisions, avoiding unnecessary technical debt and focusing on code readability, robustness, testability and extensibility, preferably within an agile / SCRUM environment.
 I always prefer being pragmatic rather than dogmatic and [pick the right tool for the job](http://c2.com/cgi/wiki?PickTheRightToolForTheJob) on a case-by-case basis.

 I also enjoy presenting and speaking.
 I have been a speaker in Microsoft workshop events about Cloud Architecture patterns, practices and use cases.
-Giving back to the community is one of the most satisfying aspects of software engineering.
+Giving back to the community is one of the most satisfying aspects of the craft.

 <ul class="list-inline gallery">
 	<li>